andy-guttridge/song-mates/README.md

     <img src="readme_media/messages3.png" width="200">
 </p>

 Similar to the collaboration requests page, the 'messages' page provides users with an overview of incoming and outgoing messages.
-They can users' profiles by clicking on the name in the 'from' column, and can view messages in a modal by selecting the subject of the message in the 'subject' column.
+They can view users' profiles by clicking on the name in the 'from' column, and can view messages in a modal by selecting the subject of the message in the 'subject' column.
 For incoming messages, they can reply directly from the modal.

 A delete button enables the user to delete messages, after confirming the action in a modal dialog.
 If the user confirms deletion, the message will no longer be visible to them, but will only be deleted from the database when both the sending and receiving users have marked it as deleted.
-This is to prevent messages disappearing for one user when they have only been deleted by the other.
+This is to prevent messages disappearing for one user before they have chosen to delete it.

 ### Sign-in, sign-out and register pages
 <p align="center">